 With the launch of DU Program the ST Foundation wanted to respond to the lack of basic infrastructures in the country and it began deploying its courses in 2009, concentrating its efforts in Freetown where the first 4 schools were equipped.
 The Foundation was then able to answer to the growing requests of support bringing education, not only in big cities like Freetown, but throughout the years, it set up labs in many towns and villages giving access to informatics literacy to as many people as possible.

-With this particular choice we hope to bring a higher impact in our projects reaching always new categories of needy beneficiaries.
+- Test a new course for Visually Impaired People (ICVI) in October 2019.
+With this particular choice we wanted to bring a higher impact in our projects reaching always new categories of needy beneficiaries.

 With the ICB and T4K courses as of December 2019 we have trained over 146,000 beneficiaries and we are looking forward to reaching even better results in the coming months.